fengzilong/amo-devtools/README.md

 - Import state from json and export as json

-- Sync state with another client
+- Sync state with another client ( need server side support to connect clients, generate a special QRCode )